wiebebuis/atv_pcc_jazz/content/Chord symbol.md

 In use in jazz and pop music.
-A capital indicates a major triad.
-Minor triads are indicated with - or m after the capital, sometimes with a small letter.
+A capital (uppercase) indicates a major triad.
+Minor triads are indicated with - or m after the capital, sometimes with a small letter (lowercase).
 Arabic numerals are used for added notes sharps/flats/natural signs for alterations.
 In principle Arabic numerals indicate absolute intervals and not scale notes.
 So C7, D7 and G7 are all dominant seventh chords.
 The 7th is always a minor seventh added to a triad.
 In C major I7 is a Cmaj7, II7 a minor seventh chord and V7 a dominant seventh chord.